Superman (Kingdom Come): In other media

 Brandon Routh, who previously portrayed Superman in the 2006 film Superman Returns and portrayed the Atom in the CW Arrowverse series, reprises his role as Superman for the Arrowverse crossover event "Crisis on Infinite Earths", with elements adapted from the Kingdom Come version of the character.
-This version resides on Earth-96 and dealt with a significant tragedy when a dissatisfied Gotham City inhabitant gassed the Daily Planet, which took the lives of Lois Lane and his fellow co-workers.
+This version resides on Earth-96 and dealt with a significant tragedy when a dissatisfied Gotham City inhabitant (implied to be the Joker) gassed the Daily Planet, which took the lives of Lois Lane and his fellow co-workers.
 Following the incident, Clark became the new editor-in-chief and took on a red and black s-shield to remind himself that hope will always rise out of darkness.
 Amidst the Crisis, Earth-38's Superman and Lois Lane as well as Earth-1's Iris West-Allen show up to recruit him to help fight the Anti-Monitor as he is one of seven heroes capable of stopping the anti-matter being from destroying the multiverse, or Paragons.
-However, Lex Luthor of Earth-38 shows up and uses the Book of Destiny to force the Supermen to fight each other until Lois knocks him out.
+Lex Luthor of Earth-38, however, shows up and uses the Book of Destiny to force the Supermen to fight each other until Lois knocks him out.
 When the heroes came under attack from an Anti-Monitor-possessed Harbinger, Pariah used his powers to send the Paragons to the Vanishing Point and keep them safe.
 Once there, Superman of Earth-96 disappears and Lex Luthor appears in his place as he used the Book of Destiny to replace him.
-After the Paragons restore the multiverse and defeat the Anti-Monitor, a restored Superman of Earth-96 flies in his Earth's atmosphere, having returned to his traditional red and yellow s-shield.
+After the Paragons restore the multiverse and defeat the Anti-Monitor, a restored Superman of Earth-96 flies in his Earth's atmosphere, having returned to his traditional red and yellow s-shield, an s-shield design similar to that worn by David Corenswet's own Superman.